pH-7/CookieSession/README.md

 # CookieSession

-**CookieSession** is a very light library to manage easily and simply the Session and Cookie with PHP 7+.
+**CookieSession** is a very light library to manage easily and simply the Session and Cookie with PHP 7+ (and without spending time by configuring and securing them).

 ## Installation